QMH-HAEM/BBMS3004_AML/index.md

-# BBMS3004 Molecular Diagnostics Laboratory (2022)
+# BBMS3004 Molecular Diagnostics Laboratory (2023)
 ## Practical: Targeted Sequencing and Its Clinical Application in Acute Myeloid Leukaemia

 In this session. we will build a toy bioinformatic pipeline to get a feel of what it is like to practice bioinformatics using Linux.
 Our platform will be [Azure Lab Services](https://labs.azure.com/), which is a Microsoft cloud computing platform.

 This session does not assume any Linux command-line skills from you.
 We will try to learn a few important Linux commands on-the-fly while we learn how to build our toy bioinformatic pipeline.
 But due to COVID-19 wave, this session will not be held in a face-to-face manner.
 This may increase the difficulties a little bit when you start using the platform, but we will organise a face-to-face Zoom question-and-answer session to address any problem that you may have.

-Please be assured that this practical serves to give you some hands-on experience in dealing with NGS sequencing data.
-You will not be asked about command-line operation in your examination.
+This practical serves to give you some hands-on experience in dealing with NGS sequencing data.

 ### Before the Practical Session...